abilandz/PH8124/Final_Project/FinalProject.md

 int readDataFromTTree(const char *filename)
 {

- TFile *file = new TFile("output.root","update"); // there are a few TTree's in this file, each corresponds to different event
+ TFile *file = new TFile(filename,"update"); // there are a few TTree's in this file, each corresponds to different event

  TList *lofk = file->GetListOfKeys(); // standard ROOT stuff, to read all entries in the ROOT file